RehanyTamas/Project_Flow/README.md

 # Project_Flow

-This project aims to create a website for organizing,dividing, delegating and tracking different projects .
+This application aims to create a website for organizing,dividing, delegating and tracking different projects.

 ## Currently included features: